GreenDelta/olca-ipc.py/README.md

 # olca-ipc.py
-`olca-ipc.py` is a Python package for calling openLCA functions from Python.
-It is different ...
+`olca-ipc.py` is a Python package for calling openLCA functions from standard Python via inter-process communication...